apollographql/subscriptions-transport-ws/README.md

 **(Work in progress!)**

-A GraphQL WebSocket server and client to facilitate GraphQL subscriptions.
+A GraphQL WebSocket server and client to facilitate GraphQL queries, mutations and subscriptions over WebSocket.

 > `subscriptions-transport-ws` is an extension for GraphQL, and you can use it with any GraphQL client and server (not only Apollo).